jcurl/RJCP.DLL.CommandLine/README.md

   - A property has no setter.
 To fix, ensure the property has a `set` method.
   - A field is readonly.
 To fix, ensure the field is not `readonly` by removing that keyword.
+  - The `OptionArgumentsAttribute` is used more than once.
+To fix only use once.
+  - The `OptionArgumentsAttribute` must be assigned to a collection property.
+To fix, assign to a list property of strings.
+  - The `OptionArgumentsAttribute` is assigned to a collection of non-strings.
+    To fix, assign to a list property of strings.
+  - The short option from `OptionAttribute` is used on more than one field or property.
+Must be fixed in the program.
+Note, single character long options are included in this check, as for example, Windows has the same character `/` for short and long options.
+  - The long option from `OptionAttribute` is used on more than one field or property.
+Must be fixed in the program.
+Note, a single character long options must be unique also when checked against short options, as for example, Windows has the same character `/` for short and long options.
+  - Types must be simple types (primitive types, `bool` or `string` types), which apply also to collections.

 ### 1.5.
 Extending with `IOptions`